XinyuCRO/zkEVM-AA-scrips/README.md

 ```

-## Paymaster
+## Fiat Paymaster

-### 1. Deploy a Paymaster
+### 1. Deploy a Fiat Paymaster

 ```
 yarn deploy:paymaster
 ```

-- Deploy an ERC20 token contract
+- Deploy the ERC20 token contract
-- Deploy an `approvalBased` flow only paymaster contract, only sponsor the transaction happended related to ERC20 token deployed in the above step
+- Deploy an `approvalBased` flow  paymaster contract
 - Fund the paymaster contract with some baseTokens

-### 2. Use Paymaster to sponsor a transaction(ERC20 mint)
+### 2. Use Paymaster to help Account trnasact with ERC20 token as gas

 ```
 yarn use:paymaster
 ```

+- Account make a transaction with `paymasterParams` set
+- Paymaster will help the account to pay the gas fee with the equal amount of ERC20 token